Betel nut chewing: Indonesia and Malaysia

-Bersirih, nyirih or menginang is a Malayonesian tradition of chewing materials such as nut, betel, gambier, tobacco, clove and limestone.
-Menginang tradition or chewing betel nut is widespread among Indonesian ethnic groups, especially among the Javanese, Balinese and Malay people; dating back to more than 3000 years.
-Records of travelers from China showed that betel and areca had been consumed since the 2nd century BCE.
+Bersirih, nyirih, or menginang is a historical Malayonesian tradition of chewing materials such as nut, betel, gambier, tobacco, clove, and limestone.

-In the Malay archipelago, the menginang or betel nut chewing has become a revered activity in local tradition; being a ceremoniously conducted gesture to honour guests.
-A complete and elaborate set of sirih pinang equipment is called tepak, puan, pekinangan or cerana.
+In the Malay Archipelago, the menginang or betel nut chewing has become a revered activity in local tradition; being a ceremoniously conducted gesture to honour guests.
+A complete and elaborate set of sirih pinang equipment is called tepak, puan, pekinangan, or cerana.
 The set is usually made of wooden lacquerware, brass or silverwares; and it consists of the combol (containers), bekas sirih (leaf container), kacip (press-knife to cut areca nut), gobek (small pestle and mortar), and ketur (spit container).

-The Sirih Pinang has become a symbol of Malay culture, with the Malay oral tradition having phrases such as "The betel opens the door to the home" or "the betel opens the door to the heart".
-Menginang is used at many formal occasions such as marriages, births, deaths, and healings.
-A number of Malay traditional dances—such as the South Sumatran Tanggai dance—are in fact describing the dancers bringing cerana or tepak sirih equipment, ceremoniously presenting an offering of betel nut to the revered guest.

 Micronesia

 Betel nut chewing is common among the native ethnic groups of Micronesia.
 They can be grouped into two different traditions.
-The betel nut chewing tradition of the Chamorro people of the Mariana Islands prefer ripe (red) areca nuts.
+The betel nut chewing tradition of the Chamorro people of the Mariana Islands (Chamorro: pugua) prefer ripe (red) areca nuts.
 The betel nut chewing tradition of the Chuukese, Palauan, and Yapese people, on the other hand, prefer unripe (green) areca nuts.
 Betel leaf and lime are included in the quid, and commonly tobacco.
 Flavoring ingredients like ginger, cardamom, and vodka are also sometimes added.

 Areca palms have been grown traditionally in Guam, Palau, and Yap since ancient times.
 It spread to Chuuk in modern times.
 Betel nut stains have been found in ancient remains of the Chamorro people, indicating that the practice was carried into Micronesia by their Austronesian ancestors in Island Southeast Asia.